kantab/Brendan-Kanta-Protfolio/README.md

 <details>
 <summary>WebPage</summary>
 <br>(https://kantab.github.io/testWeb/)
-This project was desgined to give an introduction to HTML and JS.
+This project was designed to give an introduction to HTML and JS.
 This was the first web page I made.
 The hardest part was understanding a new launage.
  </br>
 </details>